hiteshkumar042/LogicalPrograms/README.md

 9. Temperatur Conversion.
 10. Monthly Payment.
 11. Square root of number.
-12. Decimal to Binary
+12. Decimal to Binary.
-13. Binary to Decimal
+13. Binary to Decimal.